Chislehurst Caves: Music venue

 In the 1950s and 1960s, the caves were used as a skiffle and rock music venue.

 From the mid 1950s to until the early 1960s, Lonnie Donegan played there along with other early British rockers such as Adam Faith, and Marty Wilde.
 Even American rockers such as Gene Vincent and Eddie Cochran played here during the early 1960s.

 David Bowie was known to have performed there four times: June 1962, 17 November 1962, in 1964 and 4 March 1966.

 Pink Floyd played there on 8 December 1967.

 Jimi Hendrix played there twice: 16 December 1966 and 27 January 1967.

 The Yardbirds played there on 1 July 1966.

 Eric Burdon and The Animals performed there on 6 October 1967.

 The Herd played there on 7 February 1968.

-Other artists that have played there were the Shadows, Tommy Steele, Johnny Kidd and the Pirates, Status Quo, Pretty Things.
+Other artists that have played there were the Shadows, Tommy Steele, Johnny Kidd and the Pirates, Status Quo, The Pretty Things.
 The Troggs and jazz acts including Acker Bilk, Humphrey Lyttelton and Kenny Ball.

 Radio Caroline broadcast performances on a Saturday night with DJs such as Dave Lee Travis, Johnnie Walker, Tony Blackburn and Simon Dee, who would bring down music acts such as Muddy Waters.